pasciaks/lostwords-org-library/README.md

 This website implements a full featured game using the library.
 [Lostwords.org](http://lostwords.org).

 Contribute and support this effort by donating to my cause.
 [Contribute/Support](https://www.buymeacoffee.com/shelpasc).

+---

+# Word hiding 'snake' algorithm:

+## With the help of Chat GPT, the following was derived quite easily.
+This HTML page uses a path finding algorithm and an HTML canvas to generate and display one of many possible random word hiding paths.

+## The plan is to incorporate this new AI Assisted algorithm into the createManyPuzzles function of this library in the near future.
+(Oct, 2023)